 As I drank my scotch and soda, I started to realize that scotch wasn’t that bad and you didn’t have to be 95 years old to drink it.
 Now it wasn’t easy drinking straight or even on ice, when I was 20, but diluted with soda it worked for me.
 I also realized that if beer was filling me up, or I need something different, at the bar, a scotch and soda would do the trick.
 As time went on the volume of scotch in the bottle became less and less.
 If we went out to a party, I’d occasionally bring my Cardhu with me, and if I crashed at someone’s place, the bottle was never touched.
 It was great, I seemed to have solved the problem of disappearing alcohol.

-Eventually the Cardhu bottle became another dead soldier, which died with great honour.
+Eventually, the Cardhu bottle became another dead soldier, which died with great honour.
 It had introduced me to scotch, in a friendly and unpretentious way.
 At the time I never realized that there would be people who would scold me for drinking it with club soda but thankfully I never met one of them, otherwise I probably would have been turned off from scotch for a longer period of time.
 The idea of some guy with a thick Scottish accent, yelling at me in a tongue that I don’t understand, about the abuse of such a fine product would have confused and scared me.

 So that’s how I acquired my taste for whisky.
 This is also how my mentality of “your drink, your way” developed.
-I’m not going to serve a 19 year old a shot of scotch, straight, because that’s the way it should be imbibed.
+I’m not going to serve a money-saving a shot of scotch, straight, because that’s the way it should be imbibed.
 I’m going to try and make it enjoyable for him, without covering up the unique flavours of the spirit.
 Whisky is an acquired taste and we need to ease people into it and allow them to appreciate it at their own pace.